Concurrency

 -- got: world

-After processing each message, channel.each yields to the scheduler so that other tasks blocked on the same channel get a fair turn.
+After processing each message, channel.each yields to the scheduler so that other tasks waiting on the same channel get a fair turn.
 This is the mechanism behind round-robin fan-out (see Section 5).

 3. Tasks